michaelmcandrew/wfosspay/README.md

 Another approach is to:

 1. Come up with a set of questions and answers that allows people build up a picture of the diversity of free and open source projects
-2. Provide an simple method for people from projects to answer the questions
+2. Provide an simple method for people from projects to answer these questions
-3. Create a tool to analyse the similarities (maybe using some machine learning?) and visualise them in some pleasing form
+3. Create a tool to analyse the similarities (maybe with some machine learning?) and visualise them in some pleasing form
 4. Get some pilot data in
 5. Iterate 1 to 3 based on feedback to ensure utility, usability, etc.
 6. Publicise more widely and collect more data

 # The questions

 Here's a rough list of topics / questions to ask.
-Please submit issues / PRs with more questions.
+Please submit PRs or create issues with more questions.

 * Our software is licensed under [pick one or more licenses]
 * We were founded in [year]